Why Something

 remedy this, one simply needs inquire into the nature of each category

-independently in order to grasp that nothing
+independently in order to grasp that nothing and something are not opposites

 and do not form a good comparison.
 Loosely speaking, opposite correlate of